An empirical determination of the Cosmic Shoreline: Methods

-In Figure \ref{fig:New_csl}, we represent all planets with detected atmospheres, based on the ExoAtmospheres database, and we also include the planets and the major moons of the solar system.
-The classical cosmic shoreline is marked with a red broken line which clearly leaves out a dozen of planet with strong atmospheric detections ($\mathrm{LTT~9779~b}$ for example).
-In the figure, we have two ways of defining a new empirical cosmic shoreline based on the fact that $\mathrm{55~Cnc~e}$ has an atmosphere.
+In Figure \ref{fig:New_csl}, we represent all known exoplanets with detected atmospheres, based on the ExoAtmospheres database, and we also include the planets and the major moons of the Solar System.
+The classical cosmic shoreline \citep{zahnle2017cosmic} is marked with a red broken line, which clearly leaves out a large number of planets with strong atmospheric detections ($\mathrm{LTT~9779~b}$ for example).
+In the figure, we have two alternative ways of defining a new Empirical Exoplanet Cosmic Shoreline.

 The first is to preserve the slope of the classical Cosmic Shoreline, using $\mathrm{55~Cnc~e}$ to define the zero point.
 This is shown in Figure \ref{fig:New_csl} as a dotted line.
-The line leaves Mercury just above it, on the non-retention region.
-However, this line is problematic as many solar system moons that have no atmospheres would fall below it, on the atmospheric retention region.
+The line leaves Mercury just above it on the non-retention region.
+However, this line is problematic as many Solar System moons that have no atmospheres would fall below it, on the atmospheric retention region.
+Choosing as zero point any of the other six planets discussed in section 3.2 causes a similar problem.

-The second way is by using both Mars and $\mathrm{55~Cnc~e}$, based on the original conception of Mars as the edge between planets with or without atmosphere in our solar system.
-This modifies the slope of the classical cosmic shoreline, leading to a new slope of $\approx$5.89.
+The second way is by using both Mars and the four selected planets in section 3.2 to define a boundary line.
+This is based on the original conception of Mars as the edge between planets with or without atmosphere in our Solar System.
+This modifies the classical cosmic shoreline, leading to a new slope of $\approx$5.77.
 Taking the form of:

-This second boundary line (dash-dotted in the figure), which we will name from now on the Empirical Cosmic Shoreline (ECS) seems to do extremely well in defining the atmospheric retention regions.
+This second boundary line (dash-dotted in the Figure \ref{fig:New_csl}), which we will name from now on the Empirical Exoplanet Cosmic Shoreline (EECS), seems to do extremely well in separating known atmospheric detections from bodies without significant atmospheres.
+Notably, the extremely irradiated super-Earth 55 Cnc e also falls exactly on top of this line, providing additional support for this boundary to remain valid at high cumulative XUV instellation values

-First of all, our choice of $\mathrm{55~Cnc~e}$ and Mars as the two points defining the cosmic shoreline, makes three other key planets, $\rm GJ~9827~d$, $\rm L~98-59~d$ and $\rm Pi~Mensae~c$, sit practically on top of this same line.
-These three planets have in common tentative detections of possessing an atmosphere -- $\rm GJ~9827~d$ \citep{Roy2023, Piaulet2024}, $\rm L~98-59~d$ \citep{Banerjee2024, Gressier2024}, $\rm Pi~Mensae~c$ \citep{Garcia2021} -- adding support for this boundary at intermediate cumulative instellation values between $\mathrm{55~Cnc~e}$ and Mars.
-Moreover, using $\mathrm{55~Cnc~e}$ (and {\it{de facto}} $\rm Pi~Mensae~c$) has the advantage that the host stars are G-type, and thus the cumulative insolation flux received by the planets should not be underestimated \citep{pass2025receding}.